xiagon01/graal/docs/reference-manual/tools/profiling.md

 ### Memory Tracer Command Options

-**Disclaimer**: The memory tracer tool is experimental at the moment and likely its options are subject to change without notice.
+**Warning**: The memory tracer tool is experimental.
+Experimental features might never be included in a production version, or might change significantly before being considered production-ready.
 Make sure to prepend `--experimental-options` flag to enable `--memtracer`.

 - `--experimental-options --memtracer`: enables the memory tracer.
 Disabled by default.
 - `--memtracer.FilterFile=<Expression>`: applies a wildcard filter for source file paths.
 For example, `*program*.sl`.
 The default is &lowast;.